-Your above-mentioned kratom products are intended for the treatment or cure of opioid addiction and withdrawal symptoms, and/or other conditions that are not amenable to self-diagnosis or treatment without the supervision of a licensed practitioner.
-A drug is misbranded under section 502(f)(1) of the FD&C Act, 21 U.S.C.
-352(f)(1), if the drug fails to bear adequate directions for its intended use(s).
+In addition, your kratom products, "Green Bali Powder," "Red Indo Powder," "Gold Bali Powder," "White Indo Powder" and "Super White Powder," are misbranded under 502(f)(1) of the FD&C Act, 21 U.S.C.
+352(f)(1).
+According to section 502(f)(1) of the FD&C Act, 21 U.S.C.
+352(f)(1), a drug is misbranded if, among other things, it fails to bear adequate directions for use.
 "Adequate directions for use" is defined in 21 CFR 201.5 as "directions under which the layman can use a drug safely and for the purposes for which it is intended."
-Because the conditions for which your above-mentioned kratom products are intended require the supervision of a practitioner licensed by law to administer such drugs, adequate directions cannot be written so that a layperson can use your products safely.
+As previously noted, your kratom products are intended for the treatment of opioid addiction as well as for other conditions that are not amenable to self-diagnosis or treatment without the supervision of a licensed practitioner.
+Because the conditions for which your kratom products are intended require the supervision of a practitioner licensed by law to administer drugs for such conditions, adequate directions cannot be written so that a layperson can use your products safely.
+Moreover, your kratom products are not exempt, under 21 CFR 201.100(c)(2) or 201.115, from the requirements that their labeling bear adequate directions for use because no FDA-approved applications are in effect for your products.
 Thus, your kratom products' labeling fail to bear adequate directions for their intended uses, which causes the products to be misbranded under section 502(f)(1) of the FD&C Act, 21 U.S.C.
 352(f)(1).
 The introduction or delivery for introduction into interstate commerce of these misbranded drugs violates section 301(a) of the FD&C Act, 21 U.S.C.
 331(a).